lesterlo/ResNet-Login-Bot/README.md

 For keeping the network alive.

 You can install a systemd daemon named resnet_login.service to your system.
-The daemon will check the login status for every 30 min by default.
+The daemon will check the login status every 30 min by default.
 You can change the checking frequency on login_freq=30 on login_config.py

 ```bash